 Inaugural class begins a transformative new curriculumOn August 15, 2014, 139 future physicians received their white coat before peers, family, friends and School of Medicine faculty.
-The members of the 127th School of Medicine class were warmly welcomed into the medical community at OHSU and led in the Oath of Geneva by John Mark Kinzie, M.D., Ph.D., clinical associate professor of psychiatry.
+The members of the 127th School of Medicine class were warmly welcomed into the medical community at OHSU and led in the Oath of Geneva by John Mark Kinzie, M.D., Ph.D., clinical associate professor of psychiatry, OHSU School of Medicine.

 The ceremony, a ritual celebrated at medical schools across the nation, is a time-honored rite-of-passage which not only "cloaks" students in the white coat, a symbol of medicine, but also in the responsibilities of their profession, impressing upon students the lives that will soon be entrusted to their care.